sylt-collab/SYLT-JSON/README.md

 **Features:**
 * Parses and validates JSON
 * No dynamic memory allocation
-* Delivers decoded data via callback
+* Delivers processed tokens via callback
 * Handles JSON in RAM as well as streaming JSON
 * Designed for UTF-8
 * Fully compliant and well tested